Jim Pillen: Tenure

 In October 2023, Pillen drew criticism when responding to reporting about dangerously high levels of nitrates at his farms.
 Reporter Yanqi Xu had written that 16 Pillen farms had nitrate levels of at least 50 parts per million, five times the level considered safe to drink.
 Claiming not to have read Xu's article, he said: "all you've got to do is look at the author.
 Author's from Communist China—what more do you need to know?"
 The Asian American Journalists Association issued a statement condemning Pillen's remarks, writing, "Xu, an investigative reporter who grew up in China, deserves to do her job without being judged because of her nationality."

 After announcing his intent to do so in his closing address to the 108th Legislature at its April adjournment, Pillen called a special session of the legislature in late July to address property taxes.
 A number of state senators expressed frustration at the call for a special session and with the proposals presented, some of which were introduced at Pillen's request.

 On August 19, 2025, Pillen and U.S. Secretary of Homeland Security Kristi Noem announced that an immigration detention center called Cornhusker Clink would be established in McCook, Nebraska.
 The facility is planned to include 280 beds and will be in the Work Ethic Camp, a minimum-security prison labor camp in McCook.
 Development came after the Trump administration pushed other immigration detention centers, such as Alligator Alcatraz.
 The announcement immediately drew criticism from many Nebraska lawmakers and the Nebraska ACLU.

+Pillen was criticized for repeatedly referring to liberals as "libtards" during a January 20, 2026, telephone town hall.
+He did not respond to media inquiries about his use of the pejorative.

+In September 2026, The New York Times and The Flatwater Free Press, an independent, nonprofit newsroom in Nebraska, reported that at least twenty hog farms owned by Pillen were employing undocumented immigrants, according to court documents and interviews with current and former workers and managers.

 Personal life

 Pillen and his wife, Suzanne, have four children and seven grandchildren.
 Pillen is Catholic.
-In December 2024, Pillen sustained serious but non-life-threatening injuries in a horseback riding accident in Columbus, Nebraska, and was hospitalized.
+In December 2024, Pillen was hospitalized after sustaining serious but non-life-threatening injuries in a horseback riding accident in Columbus, Nebraska.